Classes

 isNotEqualTo(expected, criteriaopt) → {void}

 Expects the actual object to be not equal to an expected object, according to a default or custom criteria.
-Another way of writing this assertion is to use the areNotEqual method.
+Another way of writing this assertion is to use the Asserter#areNotEqual method.

 - Source: